-Several centres in Croatia have their own IBD database but there is still no national database.
+Several centres in Croatia have their own IBD database but there is none on a national level.

 What are your most prestigious/interesting past and ongoing projects?

-Historically, education in IBD is our most successful project at the national level.
-A Croatian team has hosted ECCO Workshops on three occasions (Zagreb 2007, Opatija 2011 and Dubrovnik 2016).
+Historically, education in IBD has been our most successful project at the national level.
+The Croatian Team has hosted ECCO Educational Workshops three times (Zagreb in 2007, Opatija in 2011 and Dubrovnik in 2016).

-The Croatian Group is currently involved in the EpiCom Project.
+The Croatian Group is currently involved in EpiCom and ClinCom projects.